Image

 The Combs Waterkotte skilled Harrisonville, MO child pornography defense team has a combined 60-plus years of experience defending clients throughout Harrisonville, MO in cases just like yours.
 While each case presents its own unique circumstances, our attorneys employ various defense strategies, including:

-The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material didn’t belong to you.
+Also known as “unintended possession,” this defense argues that you did not intend to possess child pornography in or around Harrisonville, MO, or that the material didn’t belong to you.
 It may be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
 An unintentional download through an unsecured network or the malicious actions of a vengeful ex-spouse or someone else in Harrisonville, MO could also be considered.

-Your Combs Waterkotte defense lawyer can establish the most important factor – that you didn’t possess child pornography to your knowledge.
-Give us a call now at (314) 900-HELP or reach out to us online.
+Your Combs Waterkotte defense attorney will work to establish that you were not aware of possessing child porn.
+Call us right away at (314) 900-HELP or reach out to us online.

 The internet poses various threats, and your computer is susceptible to viruses, spyware, malware, spam, or other elements without your knowledge.
 These intrusions could include child pornography or other obscene materials.
 Many individuals throughout Harrisonville and Missouri have files on their computers that they are unaware of.
 An accidental possession defense argues that you did not knowingly possess child pornography, emphasizing the unintentional nature of its presence on your device.